 Unlike a traditional exercise bike, the harder the user pedals on the air bike, the more resistance they’ll create.
 These bikes usually have a simple LCD screen that tracks things like time elapsed or calories burned.
 If you’re looking for a bike with advanced programming, an air bike may not be your best bet.
 However, if you’re looking for a cardio machine that will provide you with an intense workout and get your heart rate going, you’ll love an air bike.
 There’s a reason these heavy-duty machines are commonplace in WODs and high-intensity workouts alike.

-My recommendation for the best air bike: Rogue Echo Bike
+My recommendation for the best air bike is: Rogue Echo Bike

 Folding Exercise Bike